corkami/pocs/readme.txt

 DataDirectory 0: Export
  **. ownexports.exe           calling its own exports
- **. ownexports2.exe          calling its own virtual and header exports **. exportobf.exe            PE with fake exports to disrupt disassembly **. exports_doc.exe          PE with exports as internal documentation
+ **. ownexportsdot.exe        calling its own exports, but with a trailing dot in the import name (may generate crashes) **. ownexports2.exe          calling its own virtual and header exports **. exportobf.exe            PE with fake exports to disrupt disassembly **. exports_doc.exe          PE with exports as internal documentation